 Wage garnishments often come with specific rules and requirements.
 And there are federal employer garnishment rules to comply with too.

-Some employees may even have multiple garnishments, which can make calculating their paycheck complicated.
+As we mentioned above, some employees may have multiple garnishments, which can make calculating their paycheck slightly more complicated.

 Common reasons for wage garnishment include failing to pay: